alcrene/scityping/README.md

 Serialization with `Serializable` is not as aggressively tested with regards to performance and is expected to be a slower.

 *De*serialization of `Serializable` types in general will be slower, although this should only be noticeable if deserialization is a big part of your application.
-In some cases it may even be faster: Pydantic fields with `Union` types execute a try-catch for each possible type, keeping the first successful result.
-Since `Serializable` includes the target type in serialized data, the correct data type is generally attempted first.
+In some cases it may even be faster: Pydantic fields with `Union` types may fall back to a try-catch for each possible type, keeping the first successful result.[^pydantic-try-catch] Since `Serializable` includes the target type in serialized data, the correct data type is generally attempted first.

 In general, within scientific applications these performance considerations should not matter: data is typically serialized/deserialized only at the beginning/end of a computation, which is not where the speed bottlenecks usually are.

 [^negligeable-comp-cost]: Unless *a lot* of builtin types are extended with serializers.

+[^pydantic-try-catch]: In Pydantic v1, this try-catch approach to `Union` types was always used.
+I believe in v2 there is an attempt to identify the correct type (see [“smart mode”](https://docs.pydantic.dev/latest/concepts/unions/#smart-mode)), but due to Pydantic’s data model (which doesn’t include the type in the serialized data), this may still lead to multiple deserialization calls.

 ## Running tests